 Picture Perfect Patios

 Dining al fresco has its own inherent charms, but Scottsdale elevates the experience with breathtaking Sonoran Desert vistas, enchanting art displays and crackling adobe fireplaces set against the grandeur of Camelback Mountain.
-Here are five of our favorite spots for embracing the great outdoors while you dine.
+Here are some of our favorite spots for embracing the great outdoors while you dine.

 For the ultimate al fresco dining experience, Talavera offers breathtaking views of nearby Pinnacle Peak, dramatic desert sunsets and distant glimmering city lights.
 The Latin-focused menu features a feast of tapas, paella, charcuterie, seafood and beef dishes.
 After dinner, save room for tres leches cake with flaming Kahlua rum sauce and then relax with an after-dinner drink surrounded by the enchanting solitude of the desert.

 Lon’s intimate patio provides the perfect backdrop for a romantic dinner under the stars.
 Enjoy a handcrafted cocktail at a candlelit table next to the crackling adobe fireplace.
 Order from the chef’s tasting menu of Arizona-inspired global cuisine or choose from the “classics” menu, which includes wood-fired meats and seafood.
 During the day, diners are treated to striking views of Camelback Mountain.